-If you are inspired by one of our contributions and would like to translate the same in a language you are deeply familiar with for publication, please contact us and, provided the Contributor agrees, we will put you in touch with them to collaborate together on the task.
+If you are inspired by one of our contributions and would like to translate the same in a language you are deeply familiar with for publication, please contact us and, provided the Contributor agrees, we will put you in touch with them in order to collaborate on the task.

 We expect the two parties to work collaboratively (keeping the Founding Editors in the cc) to achieve a rigorous contribution that transmits the arguments of the initial contribution fairly.

-Since there is not one single way of translating and the process may vary on a case-by-case basis, we insist that Translator and Contributor communicate with each other and agree on best practices to follow.
+Since there is no singular way of translating and the process may vary on a case-by-case basis, we insist that Translator and Contributor communicate with each other and agree on best practices to follow.

 Timelines for the translation will be initially agreed with the Founding Editors.

-Generally after the initial dialogue between Translator and Contributor, Translators are given four-to-six weeks to submit their translation.
+Generally, after the initial dialogue between Translator and Contributor, Translators are given from four to six weeks to submit their translation.

-Once the translation is completed, a third party fluent in the language under consideration will evaluate accuracy and consistency (one-to-two weeks), before the final translation is published on the platform.
+Once the translation is completed, a third party who is fluent in the language under consideration will evaluate accuracy and consistency (from one to two weeks), before the final translation is published on the platform.

 You should be able to provide some evidence of your language skills (prior publications, mother tongue, language certificates, school certificates or other appropriate evidence where relevant).